openstack/horizon/doc/source/topics/javascript_testing.rst

   * `PhantomJS`_ provides a headless WebKit (the browser engine).
 This gives us native support for many web features without relying on specific browsers being installed.
-  * `ESLint`_ is a pluggable code linting utilty.
+  * `ESLint`_ is a pluggable code linting utility.
 This will catch small errors and inconsistencies in your JS, which may lead to bigger issues later on.
     See :ref:`js_code_style` for more detail.